Header Graphic

 3

 Back to Zen for a moment.
-Not all Zen schools have used koans, it is most characteristic of the Rinzai school, and which are a kind of artifical form of ‘riddle’ sometimes created by the Masters to break the fixation of dualistic consciousness in their students.
+Not all Zen schools have used koans, it is most characteristic of the Rinzai school, and which are a kind of artificial form of ‘riddle’ sometimes created by the Masters to break the fixation of dualistic consciousness in their students.
 They are solved not by giving the right answer but by transcending the conceptual mind in the process of contemplation of the paradox the koan represents.
-As such they are really only useful chiefly for advanced practitioners, whose mind, and general character development, whose desperation and 'revulsion' are "ripe" for a breakthrough to a true glimpse.
-This matter of maturity and ripeness, as well as the need for practise after satori, is so important and apparently so rarely found today that the the very legitimacy of such practice and dharma transmission itself have been called into question.
+As such they were really only useful chiefly for advanced practitioners, whose mind, and general character development, whose desperation and 'revulsion' were "ripe" for a breakthrough to a true glimpse.
+This matter of maturity and ripeness, as well as the need for practice after satori, is so important and apparently so rarely found today that the the very legitimacy of such practice and dharma transmission itself have been called into question.
 D.T.
 Suzuki (1970-1966) considered his master, Soyen Shaku, to be the last of the great Zen Masters.
 If it seems to some that Zen has deteriorated even further since then, despite notable exceptions, such may be partly and unfortunately inevitable when a tradition or school becomes too insular and its masters and students are uninformed by an in-depth study of their own as well as discriminative study of other philosophical teachings.

 A classic koan is “what is the sound of one hand clapping?”, or "what was your original face before you were born?", or simply "Mu".
 Then one might be told to meditate on his koan for twenty hours a day until he ‘solves’ it.
 The beginning student (but still one tested and prepared by a preliminary course of discipline) traditionally came to the master (in what came to be known as the 'shouting and beating school", at any rate) with a clever answer and typically got a whack from his staff or a cuff on the ear.
 In some cases, the disciple may get a blow even before he speaks:

 "Master Tokusan was a much more severe kind of Zen Master.
 Once a monk came to see him and, according to the Buddhist manner, made a bow to the Master before asking a question.
 However, before he had finished bowing, Tokusan gave him a blow of his stick.
 The monk did not know what it was all about, and said, "I have just bowed to you and have not asked you any question yet.
 Why have you struck me?"
 "It is no use to wait till you start talking," was the reply Tokusan gave him.
 In such a strict denial of words we are to see how earnestly Zen insists on the experience itself."
-(65a)
+(14)

 Elder Sophrony from the Eastern Orthodox tradition describes some of his similar ordeals:

 “My anguish of soul continued unceasing, day and night.
 The torment swelled into the same uninterrupted prayer even in sleep or when other people were about, although then something kept me from giving any outward sign.
 But as soon as I was back in my room, almost before I could shut the door, the tears would overwhelm me.
 There were moments when the pain of being separated from God cast me to the floor, and in the silence of the night I would weep for hours over my dreadful loss.
 The whole of me - mind, heart, even my body - contracted into a single, tight knot.
 And when the weeping exceeded a certain limit, the earth - the whole visible world - disappeared from my consciousness and I was alone before God.”
-(66)
+(15)

 In the Zen tradition one hears of the state of the “great doubt” that, at one stage, "burns like a ball of red-hot fire that one can neither swallow nor spit out".
 One may wonder if at least part of the meaning behind the choice of this metaphor refers to the hard inner clenching or contraction around an imaginary center that is a subjective symptom of separation strongly felt (ie., St. John: "The living flame of love makes the soul feel its hardness and aridity.").
-This “doubt” may also be considered as a thought or feeling-sense of the struggle with self as it begins to become clear that you yourself, as you are, are the problem, but the problem itself (the aggitated need to do something through the sheer force of one's self-will) is not entirely obvious as yet.
-The ordinary man in general has no such existential "doubt".
-He is comfortable with a self which he unconsciously identifies solely with the body.
+This “doubt” may also be considered as a thought or feeling-sense of the struggle with self as it begins to become clear that you yourself, as you are, are the problem, but the problem itself (the agitated need to do something through the sheer force of one's self-will) is not entirely obvious or capable of being let go as yet.
+The ordinary man in general has no such existential “doubt" or sense of “unknowing".
+He is comfortable with a self which he unconsciously identifies exclusively with the body.
 As his life ripens, as his basic confusion increases, however, this natural conceit becomes undermined.
 Certainty and knowledge turn into doubt.
 One no longer knows who or what the 'I' or the 'world' are, yet reality itself has yet to dawn upon his consciousness.
-Instead, a crisis presents itself.
-Or not.
-Sometimes the man before satori is described as being in a state of neutrality, of calm, where the pressures of the drive to do something and the drive to do nothing are equalized.
-The man at this stage has been described as 'an idiot', knowing nothing - often, but not always, as mentioned, in deep despair, of an extreme existential nature.
-The energy of the Great Doubt gradually is built up within his being to a critical degree.
-When fundamental insight finally arises to consciousness, as satori, often catalyzed by the perception of an external sight or sound, the inherent distress is released and the 'doubt' vanishes.
-One then becomes one who has truly 'entered the path'.
-Prior to satori every ‘answer’ one comes up with for the koan is rejected, which, of course, is as it should be, for short of satori no one passes his interview with the master - assuming the master truly has fundamental insight.
-Without a life (or prior life) of discipline, purification, and study/contemplation), however, it is highly unlikely for the ‘great doubt’ to arise or certainly for a koan to be of much use.
-Our unconscious tendencies or vasanas will keep us preoccupied with the world and the ego to such an extent that insight will have difficulty arising.
-Further, our life of 'sleep' will not be interrupted sufficiently to allow the insight that does manage to arise to become stable realization.
-However, it should also be remembered that a satori is just a moment, it is not the whole sequence of deaths and rebirths to produce the entirely New Man .[In fact, it may not even be necessary.
-When asked by a disciple why he never spoke about satori, Shunyro Suzuki's wife answered, "because he never had one!"]
-Nevertheless it happens, particularly in the Zen tradition.
-D. T. Suzuki gave an account of his first satori at age 26 using the koan "Mu" under Soyen Shaku.
-In it he reveals the difference between absorptive trance samadhi and prajna, or insight.
+Instead, a crisis may presents itself.
+Sometimes the man before satori has been described as being in a state of neutrality, of calm, where the pressures of the drive to do something and the drive to do nothing are equalized.
+The man at this stage has also been described as 'an idiot', knowing nothing - often, but not always, as mentioned, in deep despair, of an extreme existential nature.
+Much of this depends on ones understanding of the process.
+This is true in Zen, in advaita, and in mysticism.
+In Zen, the energy of the great doubt gradually is built up within his being to a critical degree.
+When fundamental insight finally arises to consciousness, as satori, often catalyzed by the perception of an external sight or sound that radically unifies the mind, the inherent distress is released and the 'doubt' vanishes.
+‘The ball of lacquer has been overturned’, the ‘bottom of the bucket has fallen out,’ and one then becomes one who has truly 'entered the path'.
+Prior to satori every ‘answer’ one comes up with for the koan or the master’s questions are rejected, which, of course, is as it should be, for short of satori no one passes his interview with the master - assuming the master truly has fundamental insight.
+In advaita, one might view this transition as when, as Ramana said will happen, an intuition arises from within, and one is lead by it to the Heart, with the ‘I’-thought being temporarily absorbed in its source, Mind, or Consciousness.
+[Some say that it is permanently destroyed, but explaining that gets complicated].
+In mysticism, a similar event may take place, where a devotee essentially is led to throw in the towel and a second birth, a spiritual death, ensues.
+One way or another the job gets done.

 "Up until then he had been conscious of 'Mu' [the koan] in his mind.
 But to be conscious of Mu is to be separate from it.
 Towards the end of that sesshin [Zen retreat], on about the fifth day, he ceased to be conscious of Mu - "I was one with Mu, identified with Mu, so that there was no longer the separateness implied by being conscious of Mu"....That was samadhi; but samadhi is not enough: "You must come out of that state, be awakened from it, and that awakening is Prajna.
 That moment of coming out of the samadhi and seeing it for what it is - that is satori."
 His first words as he was awakened from that state of deep samadhi by the sound of a small hand bell being struck were: "I see.
 This is it."
-(66a)
+(16)

 “He shouted: ‘Why, the world is not something to be avoided, nor is Nirvana something to be sought after!’
 This realization he presented to the Abbot and some fellow disciples but they did not give their unqualified assent to it.
 He however burned with absolute conviction, and thought to himself that surely for centuries no one had known such a joy as was his.
 He was then twenty-four.
 In his autobiographical writings, Hakuin warns Zen students with peculiar earnestness against this pride of assurance.”
-(67)
+(18)

 “I reached forty, the age when one is not supposed to be bothered any longer by doubts.
 One night, I decided to take another look at The Lotus Sutra.
 I got out my only lamp, turned up the wick, and began to read it once again.
 I read as far as the third chapter, the one on parables.
 Then, just like that, all the lingering doubts and uncertainties vanished from my mind.
 They suddenly ceased to exist.
 The reason for the Lotus’s reputation as the “king of sutras” was now revealed to me with blinding clarity.
 Teardrops began cascading down my face like two strings of beads - they came like beans pouring from a ruptured sack.
 A loud involuntary cry burst from the depths of my being and I began sobbing uncontrollably.
 And as I did, I knew without any doubt that what I had realized in all those satoris I had experienced, what I had grasped in my understanding of those koans I had passed - had all been totally mistaken.
 I was finally able to penetrate the source of the free, enlightened activity that permeated Shoju’s daily life.”
-(67a)
+(19)

 “The meaning of the ordinary life of his teacher Shoju was revealed, and he saw that he had been mistaken over his great satori realizations.
 This time there was no great reaction in the body-mind instrument.”
-(68)
+(20)

 Brunton similarly writes:

 “The glimpse, because it is situated between the mental conditions which exist before and afterwards, necessarily involves striking - even dramatic - contrast with their ordinariness.
 It seems to open onto the ultimate light-bathed height of human existence.
 But this experience necessarily provokes a human reaction to it, which is incorporated into the glimpse itself, becomes part of it.
 The permanent and truly ultimate enlightenment is pure, free from any admixture of reaction, since it is calm, balanced, and informed.”
-(69)
+(21)

 4